xenial-io/Xenial.Blog/_posts/2019-05-17-t-is-for-testing-xaf-xpo-builder-pattern-1.md

 > If you find interesting what I'm doing, consider becoming a [patreon](//www.patreon.com/biohaz999) or [contact me](//www.delegate.at/) for training, development or consultancy.

 I hope this lays out a good foundation for this promising and very interesting [series](/series/{{page.series}}).
-The source code for this will be on [github](//github.com/biohazard999/Scissors.FeatureCenter) later this week.
+The source code for this class is on [github](//github.com/biohazard999/Scissors.FeatureCenter/blob/master/src/Scissors.ExpressApp/Builders/XafApplicationBuilder.cs).

 Happy testing!